 - feeling less affectionate or having a loss of sexual desire

-These are just some of the symptoms of depression, but they will be different for each person.
-If you have other symptoms but think you may be depressed, talk to your doctor or nurse.
+These are just some of the symptoms of depression.
+They will be different for each person.
+Some of these symptoms can also be caused by the cancer or its treatment.
+If you think you may have depression, talk to your doctor or nurse.